Minor in Gerontology

-The curriculum covers the competency statements published in 2014 by the Association for Gerontology in Higher Education (AGHE).
+The curriculum covers the Gerontology Competencies of Undergraduate and Graduate Education published in 2014 by the Association for Gerontology in Higher Education (AGHE).
 Forty-five service learning (clinical) hours in the community are required in the final practicum course.

 - NURS 3500: The Physical Process of Aging

 - PSY 2230: Psychology of Aging OR SOCW 4600: Social Work Practice with Aging Families